 The emotionally healthy journalist is key to our understanding of the darker aspects of our lives—the violence, the dangers, the fears that stalk our days.
 The journalist who can step up to prevent harm—whether through physical effort or aided by cameras, recorders, and notepads—will do better journalism and give us a healthier view of our world, perhaps helping to cultivate a wider culture of engagement and belief in the efficacy of help and cooperation.

-He or she also will be a healthier person.
+They also will be a healthier person.
 People who endure suffering and witness violence risk adopting a view of life that emphasizes its dangers over other possibilities.
 The bystander who witnesses horrors but doesn’t see a personal role in trying to alleviate them will come to see the world as fearsome rather than alive with possibility.
 If the bystander is a journalist, this may distort coverage and possibly undermine the reader’s or viewer’s understanding of how to take constructive action.
 Recovery from trauma, it is clear, is eased by regaining a sense of having tried to help.

 Many journalists already exemplify this kind of psychological and moral maturity.
 “You say to yourself, ‘Well, I was only able to help out that one family or that one person,’” Ron Haviv has written, “but that is enough for me right there.”